oopanuga/Seo-Pack/README.md

 UrlPolicyConfiguration.Configure().LowercasePolicy().WwwPolicy().NoTrailingSlashPolicy()
 ```

-Creating SEO friendly outbound urls - returns absolute urls by default but has an overload to make it relative
+Outbound urls - Creating SEO friendly outbound urls.
+These return absolute urls by default but have an overload to return relative urls
 ```c#
 @Url.RouteSeoFriendlyUrl("Users", new { pageNumber = 1 })
 @Url.ActionSeoFriendlyUrl("Index", "Users", new { pageNumber = 1 })
 ```

-Handling inbound urls - configure the RedirectToSeoFriendlyUrlAttribute filter
+Inbound urls - Use the RedirectToSeoFriendlyUrlAttribute filter to permanently redirect (301) urls that don't conform to a set of predefined url policies
 ```c#
 GlobalFilters.Filters.Add(new RedirectToSeoFriendlyUrlAttribute())
 ```